deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 ### Stochastic failure

-Unless every guardian node on the network exposes an API endpoint, it is theoretically possible that 2/3+ nodes observe and sign a message, but all the nodes belonging to public API endpoints missed it.
+Unless every phylax node on the network exposes an API endpoint, it is theoretically possible that 2/3+ nodes observe and sign a message, but all the nodes belonging to public API endpoints missed it.

 The risk of this is insignificant with libp2p pubsub in a decentralized network, and manual recovery would be possible (any of the nodes in the 2/3+ set could retrieve the VAA and manually deliver it).